 For changeable days or the transition seasons of spring or autumn a gilet – a light, sleeveless outer vest worn as part of a layered clothing system – is an invaluable addition to your cycling wardrobe.

-Which cycling gilet is right for you?
+What cycling gilet is best for me?

 You may want to think about the conditions you plan to use the gilet in.
 However, they don’t offer much in the way of insulation so are mainly for summer use, or for autumn and spring when worn in conjunction with warmer mid- and base layers.

-• Extras: Other features to consider are zippered rear pockets for ride essentials, and for commuting and low-light training, high-viz colours or piping to offer extra visibility to other road users.
+• Extras – Other features to consider are zippered rear pockets for ride essentials, and for commuting and low-light training, high-viz colours, or piping to offer extra visibility to other road users.